temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 <!--truncate-->

 Part of the benefit of moving business logic to Temporal is how it implements retries and timeouts for activities in a standardized way.
+This has the effect of adding a reliability layer atop unreliable activities and workers, in a durable and scalable fashion.
 However, understanding the terminology can be a bit intimidating at first glance.

 This post (together with the embedded talk) aims to give you a solid mental model on what each activity timeout does and when to use it.